handshake-org/handshake-org.github.io/src/guides/wallet.md

 ```
 &nbsp;\

 NOTE: This is a very simplified guide.
-For more features, such as importing an existing mnemonic key, consult the full documentation.
+For more features, such as creating claims, signing transactions and more, consult the full documentation.

 [Complete documentation of the Wallet API](https://handshake-org.github.io/api-docs/#wallet)